CiscoCloud/vaquero-docs/docs/current/data-model-howto.md

 ### Host Groups

-Host groups exist as individual documents under the `host_groups` subdirectory.
+Host groups exist as individual documents under the `boot` subdirectory.
 They are referenced by a self-assigned ID described in the document:

 ```
 .
-└── host_groups
+└── boot
     ├── etcd-cluster.yml
     └── etcd-proxy.yml
 ```

 ### Sites

 Sites are represented by individual subdirectories.
 One directory == one site == one managed group of machines.
 Each SoT can contain multiple sites.
-Each of these sites shares the same assets/host_groups/os configuration files.
+Each of these sites shares the same assets/boot/os configuration files.

 Each site has _at least_ two documents, the specially named `env.yml` and at least one document describing an inventory of hosts.
 You may use YAML's triple-dash `---` separator to combine multiple inventory documents into one file.